DQNEO/goas/README.md

 `goas` is an assembler that behaves like `as`, GNU Assembler.

 This is just a toy program.
-It does not to support all syntax or instructions.
-Currently It supports Linux x86-64 AT&T syntax only.
+It does not to support all syntax or instructions, but  Linux x86-64 AT&T syntax only.

 However, for any input it supports, it behaves exactly the same as `as`, which means it produces the same object files (*.o) as `as` does.

-The most interesting thing is that it can assemble [babygo](https://github.com/DQNEO/babygo), my Go compiler. ( `make babygo` shows the example .)
+The most interesting thing is that it can assemble my Go compiler [babygo](https://github.com/DQNEO/babygo). ( `make babygo` proves it.)

 # Requirements